alljoyn/extras-webdocs/docs/learn/core/system-description/sessionless-signal.md

 ### First sessionless signal delivery

-The following figure shows the message flow for the use case for sending and receiving the first sessionless signal on the provider and consumer respectively.
+The following figure shows the message flow for the use case for sending and receiving the first sessionless signal on the provider and consumer, respectively.

 NOTE: The sessionless signal change_id is not carried in any of the sessionless signal messages.
 However, the provider